Pylons/pyramid/docs/glossary.rst

      :term:`authorization policy`.

    principal
-     A *principal* is a string or Unicode object representing an entity, typically a user or group.
+     A *principal* is a string representing an entity, typically a user or group.
 Principals are provided by an :term:`authentication policy`.
 For example, if a user has the :term:`userid` `bob`, and is a member of two groups named `group foo` and